Backbase/variants/docs/USAGE.md

 # Specify platform (in case there are projects for different platforms in the working directory, this will be mandatory)
 $ variants switch --variant beta --platform ios
 ```

+### Signing iOS apps

+Code signing for iOS apps can also be handled through `variants.yml` as long as Fastlane Match is used.
+For more information see [Working with Fastlane Match](ios/WORKING_WITH_FASTLANE_MATCH.md).